Sunday, 17 November 2013

 Burning of idols and 'Papists' carrying away their 'Paltry', from John Foxe's Actes and Monuments

-So loathed was Cromwell by his death, and so ineffectual was his son and successor, that England invited the king in exile back to restore the monarchy.
+So loathed was Cromwell by the time of his death, and so ineffectual was his son and successor, that England invited the king in exile back to restore the monarchy.
 His body was exhumed and ceremonially hung and England bounced back from Puritan oppression to embrace the Age of Enlightenment and so began our progress to become one of the world's leading scientific nations of the time.

 During the Civil War and for some time after it, Puritans, who decided the second Commandment gave them sufficient authority, roamed England looking for graven images and signs of 'popery', i.e. anything decorated, to vandalise.
 Statues were thrown down and smashed, brass plates on tombs were removed (so providing handy metal to be made into cannons during the Civil War) and decoration on walls and ceilings in churches were scraped off or painted over.
 The result was the plain and austere Anglican churches we see today.
 As I mentioned in my previous blog, the interior of Lincoln Cathedral was once highly decorated until this was mostly removed by zealous puritans.
 Apart that is from an inaccessible place high in the central vault of the ceiling and on the elaborately carved stone screen separating the transept at the end of the nave from the chancel where substantial fragments of colour can still be seen in the less accessible corners and crevices.
 Whoever landed the job of scraping that lot off seems to have lost his religious zeal as the task became more and more tedious.